 Cooking With Tomato-Based Barbecue Sauce

 Tomato-based sauces should never be used during grilling.
 The natural sugars will caramelize and burn the surface of the meat at high temperatures.
-Sugars burn at temperatures well above the ideal smoking temperature so you can slather on sugar-based sauces to your barbecue as long as you keep the temperature below 265 degrees Fahrenheit (130 Celsius).
+Sugars burn at temperatures well above the ideal smoking temperature so you can slather on sugar-based sauces to your barbecue as long as you keep the temperature below 265 F (130 C).
 Barbecue sauce can be added at the very end or at the table.
 Traditionally, people add barbecue sauce on their own to adjust the amount.

 Recipes With Tomato-Based Barbecue Sauce